jyothish-ram/evobi_product_configurator/README.md

 ## Introduction

-This App is Iphone 6s Phone Assembler part by part Configurator.
+This App is Iphone 6s Phone Assembler part by part Configurator devoloped using flutter.

-##Objective
+## Objective

 1. Think of any product - which can be broken into min 5 different main parts.
 Ex: cycle: has parts - wheel, frame, seat, handle, mudguard, side stand.
 Suggest you use a different product for your app, minimum 5 parts should be there.(selected product is Iphone 6s)
 2. 1st screen: A Textual product description page showing the whole product image & a "START" button. on the click of start - 2nd screen is shown